abdusabri/bit-docs/content/tutorial/react-tutorial.md

 1 directory, 0 files
 ```

 Your `import` statement now refers to the sourced component.
 Every time you use `bit import` in a project, Bit will create a symlink to the component in your node modules directory.
-You can use absolute `import` statement to use sourced components.
+You can use absolute `import` statements to use sourced components.

 ### Modify an imported component